 - Administrator.
 What happens when someone dies without a will?
 That person won’t have an executor (since there’s no will)… but someone still needs to take care of their affairs.
 The person who takes care of an estate in the absence of a will is the administrator, and is appointed by the court when an executor is not specified or available.

 - Testator.
 This is the person who’s will the executor must carry out.
 The word comes from the Latin testari, which means “to declare.”
 Think “testator” is a cool word?
 Testatrix (a female testator) is even cooler!!

 - Decedent.
-This is term interchangeable with ‘testator.’
+This term is interchangeable with ‘testator.’
 This is the legal term for the person who has died and whose estate is in the probate process.

 - Beneficiary.
 A beneficiary is someone that is receiving assets from the deceased.
 They are ‘benefiting’ from the estate of the testator.
 In regards to probate, the term “beneficiary” is usually used interchangeably with “heir” although in general terms they mean different things.